tronyx/tronitor/README.md

 This script partners up with my [Application Healthchecks](https://github.com/christronyxyocum/HealthChecks-Linux) script that provides checks for a lot of popular HTPC applications, IE: Plex, Sonarr, Radarr, etc. that work with HealthChecks.io.
 Tronitor would allow you to pause and unpause the checks manually or on a schedule, via a cronjob, for planned maintenance, etc.

-## Package Requirements/Recommendations
+## Package Requirements (:heavy_exclamation_mark:)/Recommendations (:warning:)

 ### cURL

 cURL is required for the script to function as it's used to submit API calls .
 If it is not installed before you execute the script most, if not all, operations will fail.

-The script does check whether or not cURL is installed and, if not, it will inform you and then exit.
+The script does check whether or not cURL is installed and, if not, it will inform you as such and then exit.

 ### JQ